myStphane/GameAndWatchScripts/README.md

 # GameAndWatchScripts
 my Game &amp; Watch Script (Backup &amp; retro-go)

+Notes:
-Note: UbuntuInstall.txt is a scrappy text file with all my commands ran for an Ubuntu install under an Oracle VM VirtualBox env. for G&W Backup & retro-go
+- UbuntuInstall.txt is a scrappy text file with all my commands ran for an Ubuntu install under an Oracle VM VirtualBox env. for G&W Backup & retro-go
+- On script run, for each option/action, a user key-press is requested, to avoid any miss run actions => user can press Ctrl+C to abort it.

 ## 0_menu.sh